 Planning strategic engagement

 Engaging stakeholders is not just a question of running a great participative workshop.
 There's a strategic planning side to it which is absolutely crucial if it's not to be a big waste of everyone's time.
 I've designed and run training for organisations including Defra, Decc, Sciencewise and the Environment Agency on planning stakeholder engagement.
 Some of the key learning from work with the Environment Agency is summarised here.
+And there's a short video introducing some tools here.

 A strategic approach to capacity building